 Supervisor then submits the SDA (Supervisor Delegated Approval) form to the relevant Course Office.

 For UK full-time students the supervisor should submit this to the Research Methodology assessment webform.
-The UK full-time course office will NOT accept declarations emailed directly from the student or paper copies of the SDA form from supervisors.
+The UK Full-time Master's Office will NOT accept declarations emailed directly from the student or paper copies of the SDA form from supervisors.

 |Stage 6||Students should include the email confirming ethical approval within the appendices of their dissertation for evidence of completing this process.|